 5. THE SECOND: Negative fallen particles rotated inside updraft vertex concentrated around axis of vertex with gradient of increasing.
 They start to get strong influence from increasing of

-Coulomb's forces between them and vertex of updraft’s positive rotated condensed drops.
+Coulomb's forces between them and vertex of updraft’s positive rotated condensed drops on the low leyer.